-I almost backed out many times.
+But I WAS SO NERVOUS, and almost backed out many times.

 I went ahead and googled “proposal templates”, found a bunch of crappy ones, and thankfully remembered that some online course I was part of had a template.

-I used that template, changed the services, my name, changed the prices (about 100 times) and sent it out.
+I used that template, changed the services, my name, changed my pricing strategy (about 100 times), and sent it out.

 I was sweating the whole time.

 Then the person wrote back and said “looks great!” how do I pay?

 “Oh….ummm…” after another Google search I replied with “Paypal?
 Here’s my email.”